marcus2188/geoexplorer/README.md

-### GEOEXPLORER - A world explorer web app
+# GEOEXPLORER - A world explorer web app
-## Use python machine learning tools to allow users to explore the world statistics# geoexplorer
+### Using python machine learning tools to allow users to explore the world statistics